Friedrich Franz von Hohenlohe-Waldenburg-Schillingsfürst: Early life and marriage

 Richter was reasonably well off and settled the prince's not inconsiderable gambling debts.
 She also helped to maintain their lifestyle.
 On 5 December 1914, her son, named Franz Josef von Hohenlohe, was born in Vienna.
 His full name was Franz Josef Rudolf Hans Weriand Max Stefan Anton von Hohenlohe-Waldenburg-Schillingsfürst.
 Stephanie and her family returned to Vienna.

 Her husband joined his regiment.
 Using her contacts, Princess Stephanie arranged to be posted to the Russian front, where she worked in a field hospital at Lemberg, which had just been recaptured from the Russians.

 Two years after the end of the First World War, the shot-gun marriage ended.
 On 20 July 1920 Prince Friedrich's divorce was formalised in Budapest.
 Later that year Prince Frederick married Countess Emanuela Batthyány von Német-Ujvár of Hungary.
 They had no children.

 His former wife always referred to herself as Princess Stephanie.
 She was suspected by French, British and American intelligence of being a spy for the German government during the 1930s, after developing close relationships with the Nazi elite, despite her Jewish birth.
 From 1932 she lived in London.
 She became involved with powerful and influential men, such as the Anglo-Irish Harold Sidney Harmsworth, 1st Viscount Rothermere, (1868–1940), who ran influential newspapers in London and promoted support for Germany.
 Princess Stephanie fled England after war was declared, joining a former lover in the United States.
 After the attack at Pearl Harbor and US entry into the war, she was arrested by the FBI and interned as an enemy alien, being paroled in May 1945.
 She returned to Germany and established new influential relationships.
 She died in Geneva, Switzerland in 1972 and is buried there.

 Family and death

 Friedrich Franz Hohenlohe-Waldenburg-Schillingsfürst usually went by his middle name of Franz.
 He had four siblings, two brothers and two sisters.
 His elder brother Nikolaus Moritz Aloys Hubertus Maria zu Hohenlohe-Waldenburg-Schillingsfürst (1877–1948) was the head of the family.

 Prince Friedrich and his second wife had no children.
-They moved to Curitiba, Brasil in the closing days of World War II.
+They moved to Curitiba, Brazil in the closing days of World War II.
 He died there on 24 May 1958, and his wife also died in Brazil.